Trauma Therapist Providence

 What to Expect in Therapy

-When you begin trauma therapy, you can expect to work with a trained therapist who will create a safe and supportive environment for you to explore and process your traumatic experiences.
+When you begin trauma therapy, you can expect to work with a trained therapist who will create an accepting and supportive environment for you to explore and process your traumatic experiences.
 Your therapist will use evidence-based techniques, such as cognitive-behavioral therapy (CBT), dialectal behavior therapy (DBT), or psychodynamic therapy to help you manage your symptoms and work through your trauma.
 During therapy, you will:

 • Develop a trusting relationship with your therapist: This foundation is crucial for effective therapy.